apache/pulsar/site2/docs/security-tls-authentication.md

 ## Client configuration

-When TLS authentication, the client needs to connect via TLS transport, so you need to configure the client to use ```https://``` and port 8443 for the web service URL, and ```pulsar+ssl://``` and port 6651 for the broker service URL.
+The client needs to connect via TLS transport for TLS authentication.
+So you need to configure the client to use ```https://``` and port 8443 for the web service URL, and ```pulsar+ssl://``` and port 6651 for the broker service URL.

 ### CLI tools

 [Command-line tools](reference-cli-tools.md) like [`pulsar-admin`](reference-pulsar-admin.md), [`pulsar-perf`](reference-cli-tools.md#pulsar-perf), and [`pulsar-client`](reference-cli-tools.md#pulsar-client) use the `conf/client.conf` config file in a Pulsar installation.

-You'll need to add the following parameters to that file to use TLS authentication with Pulsar's CLI tools:
+You need to add the following parameters to that file to use TLS authentication with Pulsar's CLI tools:

 ```properties
 webServiceUrl=https://broker.example.com:8443/